The Womb & the Diamond

 Published

-Categorized as Paintings
+Categorized as Painting

 The Eye is the First Circle